nismod/smif/docs/developers.rst

 Log messages should be used sparingly, following the `python guidelines`<https://docs.python.org/3/howto/logging.html#when-to-use-logging>:

-- print() displays console output for ordinary usage of the CLI (respond with a message or similar usual channel for API/GUI)
+- print() displays console output for ordinary usage of the CLI
 - CRITICAL errors are the  last thing logged before a daemon is forced to quit (scheduler or server process)
 - ERROR level errors are communicated to user, typically causing jobs, requests or batch